cucumber-sandwiches/cucumber-sandwiches.github.io/content/recipes/2010-02-XX_plantain-curry.md

 Plantains are cooking banananas (like Nanny Ogg we know how to spell banana, we just don't know how to stop) and we got ours from a local Asian super market.

 They taste like banana but have the consistency (and cooking properties) of a potato.
 The curry can also be prepared with potatoes instead of plantains.
 In this case, use about 4-5 potatoes.

-Concerning the fish sauce: If you want to make a vegetarian version, you can replace it with soy sauce.
-Although fish sauce adds more flavour (and doesn't make it taste "fishy" at all).